timofeysie/satisfactory/docs/36 - text generation.md

 "The United States is not going to let this happen," he said.
 "We are going to have to do everything we can to prevent this from happening."

 Wh-what?

+### How to know when the summaries are ready

+Option one: look in this directory:

+apps/nest-demo/src/app/bart/summaries

+For example:

+apps/nest-demo/src/app/bart/summaries/https%3A%2F%2Fwww.wfla.com%2Fnews%2Frapper-kodak-black-shot-outside-west-hollywood-club-report-says%2F.txt